mcoirad/mcoirad.github.io/_posts/2023-08-10-building-a-political-media-intelligence-platform.markdown

 ## Political Advertising Analysis

 #### When not to use AI
 I'm a big believer in not using more than what you need.
-Plenty of times I've seen attempts to us the latest AI or machine learning techniques to build a predictive model that then works less well than a basic technique such as linear regression.
+Plenty of times I've seen attempts to use the latest AI or machine learning techniques to build a predictive model that then works less well than a basic technique such as linear regression.
 The linear regression is also easier to build.
 But it doesn't sound as fun as chasing the buzzwords.

 On this project I had a data engineer who attempted to build a machine learning model that would automatically categorize ads into categories as well as predict the emotional content of the ad.
 They utilized paid coders to code the training data.
 It was an ambitious project that ultimately failed because to build the perfect model with so many prediction points, you need a very large amount of training data.